VaishakhNair/Loan-Default-Prediction-Model/README.md

 # Loan-Default-Prediction-Model
+(P.S Github sometimes takes time while loading ipynb files, so just reload a couple times if it shows you error.
+It should display just fine then :) )

 A binary prediction model for loan defaults.

 PROBLEM : Build a binary prediction model that allows us to predict the likelihood of default of a consumer.